gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 </TabItem>
 </Tabs>

-## Plan and apply the module
+## Plan and Apply the Module

-Next, we’ll run a plan to see the resources that will be created, then an apply to create the resources in AWS.
+Next, run a `plan` to preview the resources that will be created, followed by an `apply` to provision the resources in AWS.

 :::note

-For this guide, we’ll run `terraform plan` and `terraform apply` locally.
-We recommend running `terraform plan` and `terraform apply` in your CI system in response to PR created, PR sync, and merge events when collaborating on infrastructure as code with a team or organization.
-We purpose built [Pipelines](/2.0/docs/pipelines/concepts/overview) with this workflow in mind, refer to the Pipelines documentation to learn more.
+For this guide, we will run `terraform plan` and `terraform apply` locally.
+When collaborating on infrastructure as code within a team or organization, we recommend running `terraform plan` and `terraform apply` in your CI system in response to pull request creation, synchronization, and merge events.

+We purpose-built [Pipelines](/2.0/docs/pipelines/concepts/overview) to support this workflow.
+Refer to the Pipelines documentation to learn more.

 :::

 ### Init

-Before you can run a `plan` or `apply`, you need to run an `init`, which performs a series of initialization steps to prepare the working directory for use with Terraform.
+Before running a `plan` or `apply`, you must run `init`.
+This command performs a series of initialization steps to prepare the working directory for use with Terraform.

 <Tabs groupId="tool-choice">
 <TabItem value="Terraform" label="Terraform" default>